LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 C Mechanism of Action at Amylin Receptors

 C is an acylated long-acting analog of amylin that binds to amylin receptor subtypes (AMY1 and AMY3) and calcitonin receptors.
 Its mechanism of action involves activation of receptor activity-modifying proteins (RAMPs) complexed with the calcitonin receptor, triggering intracellular cAMP signaling cascades.
 The C18 fatty diacid modification enables non-covalent albumin binding, extending the pharmacokinetic half-life in preclinical models.
-Research compound — not for human use.
+For laboratory research use only.

 Hay DL et al. “Amylin: Pharmacology, Physiology, and Clinical Potential.”
 Pharmacol Rev. 2015.
 PubMed